-My name is Katie Elizabeth Williams and I am a 16-year-old from Wave 2 at NCS.
+My name is Katie Elizabeth Williams and I am a 16-year-old.
 Despite being a young person, I’ve made a lot of life-changing decisions in my life so far.
-But saying YES to NCS is by far the best.
+But this is by far the best.

-The National Citizen Service is a four-week long experience which allows you to face new challenges, make new friends, learn new things and give back to the community.
+The four-week long experience allows you to face new challenges, make new friends, learn new things and give back to the community.

 Here’s how my experience went…

 Week 1 is a residential week, where you meet your team leaders and other young people who are part of your wave.
 You also face many physical and exciting challenges which help you to gain skills such as confidence, team work and resilience.

 At the beginning, our team building games and exercises were a little bit awkward as we were all very hesitant towards each other, but even after only an hour of this, we felt more confident and comfortable and even made friends who we felt we’d known for years!
 Our team leaders helped us to feel important and respected, refraining from treating us like children which allowed us to get along easier.
 They’re all such amazing people and although it can make you feel anxious when you first meet, it’s worth it when you get to see the crazy, lovable side of them.